 Ike Eakins Sent to "Take Care of" Jack Donovan

-In 1965, Jack Donovan almost had a brush with Ike Eakins, whom he referred to as “a pistol.”
-Eakins was sent by promoter Leroy McGuirk to break his leg, according to Donovan, because someone in West Memphis had put the word out in Oklahoma that somehow Donovan was planning to run opposition to LeRoy.
+In 1965, Jack Donovan almost had a brush with Ike Eakins, whom he referred to as "a pistol."
+Promoter Leroy McGuirk sent Eakins to break his leg, according to Donovan, because someone in West Memphis had put the word out in Oklahoma that somehow Donovan was planning to run opposition to LeRoy.
 Eakins had been sent to take care of the situation and make sure McGuirk’s threat was neutralized.

-Eventually, Eakins told Donovan the reason he’d arrived in the territory but decided not to go through with it because Donovan had helped him on several occasions and so decided he wouldn’t break his leg, no matter the sum offered to him.
+Eventually, Eakins told Donovan why he’d arrived in the territory but decided not to go through with it because Donovan had helped him on several occasions and so decided he wouldn’t break his leg, no matter the sum offered to him.

-Then Donovan and promoter Bob Clay began to have a talk.
-“What happened at Fort Smith [Arkansas] last night?” asked Bob.
+Then Donovan and promoter Bob Clay began to talk.
+"What happened at Fort Smith [Arkansas] last night?" asked Bob.

 Bob said, "No, I’m talking about in the dressing room.
 Didn’t ya’ll have some trouble in the dressing room?"